305 Main St (DP-2021-00795) development application

 It’s a lovely presentation.
 But… 1.
 The Imperial is a great music venue with the best sound system in town.
 It would be a shame to lose it.
 Will the current owners/operators of the Imperial be involved in the new venue space?
 2. Your computer-generated street views left out the homeless people and addicts that occupy the sidewalks all around the area.
 How is a lovely new building going to contribute to the problem of treating and housing the needy in the community?

-singdude asked almost 3 years ago
+singdude asked about 3 years ago

 Thank you for taking the time to comment on the development application at 305 Main Street.
 The application provides several much-needed amenities, including housing and educational space, as well as the identified cultural space.
 Staff recognize the discrepancy between the Imperial Theatre and the proposed community cultural space, and understand that the retention of live-music performance venues such as the Imperial Theatre is critical to Vancouver cultural community.
 However, the City has limited ways to support retention or replacement of cultural spaces or cultural uses when they are part of development permit applications.
 Within this one proposed development, there are significant barriers to achieving all of the identified community amenity priorities.